-8.6 Placing functions and data at specific addresses
+8.7 Placement of functions and data at specific addresses

-To place a single function or data item at a fixed address, you must enable the linker to process the function or data separately from the rest of the input files.
+You can place a single function or data item at a fixed address.
+You must enable the linker to process the function or data separately from the other input files.